material-motion/material-motion/specifications/runtime/transaction.md

 **Order**: Operation order also matters for named operations.

-Do not store named operations in a dictionary.
+Do not store named operations in a dictionary/map.

 <p style="text-align:center"><tt>/feature: named operations</tt></p>